mbcalli/cfb/README.md

-This repo contains fun college football models.
-These models predict relevant statistics about college football games, including score, spread, and O/U. These are predictions and should not be used for betting purposes.
+# README

+## Overview
+This repo contains fun college football data science stuff.
+Some models, some visualizations, some data.

+## More
+Check out the [blog](https://mattcallicott.com) for more details on some of the stuff in this repo.